Crackshell/handlecrash.h/Readme.md

 # handlecrash.h

 Single-header crash handler for C++ programs.
-Writes a crash dump with stack trace to `/tmp` and also outputs it to stdout.
+Writes a crash dump with stack trace and compressed stack memory to `/tmp` and also outputs it to stdout.

 Currently only supports Linux x86 and x64.